-"What happened to the strong position of German modernism in the 90s?” – the editors of Seismograf so straightforwardly asked.
+"What happened to the strong position of German modernism in the 90s?” – the editors of Seismograf so straightforwardly asked to kick of this issue of Seismograf.
 Well, besides it being a really comprehensive question – the term ‘German modernism’ covers a vast body of history, knowledge and music – it also implies a specific development, but casts no light on the type of development.
 Aesthetical, sociological, cultural, economical?
 What is a position?

 So, as a way of short-circuiting the task, this article suggests that there is at least one specific feature in modernistic music that is stable.
 The characteristic of de-familiarization through objectivism can be observed in German modernistic music.
 Historically and today.

 The inspiration for this hypothesis comes from a notion on modernism made by the Spanish philosopher Ortega Y Gasset.
 In 1925, in an essay with a title that translates ‘The Dehumanization of Art’, Y Gasset points out a feature of modern art (and modern music).
 He says that:

 “Modernists have declared that the intrusion of the human in art is taboo.
 Now, human contents, the component elements of our daily lives possess a hierarchy of three ranks.
 First the order of persons, then the order of living things, and finally, that of inorganic things.
 Art today exercises its veto with an energy towards the hierarchical altitude of the object.
 The personal is, by being the most human of the human, what is most shunned by the modern artist” (my italics).[i]

 In the eyes of Ortega Y Gasset modernist composers deliberately remove their music from the audience by moving towards a new objectivity and away from what people know – the personal.